 The average body mass index for U.S. women is on the high end of the overweight range.
-A review published in February 2012 in the “Journal of the American Medical Association” reports that the age-adjusted average U.S. woman’s BMI is 28.7.
-PubMed Health notes that BMIs of 25 to 29.9 are classified as overweight, and BMIs 30 and above are obese, meaning the average U.S. woman falls just shy of being in the obese category.
+A review published in February 2012 in the "Journal of the American Medical Association" reports that the age-adjusted average U.S. woman's BMI is 28.7.
+PubMed Health notes that BMIs of 25 to 29.9 indicate overweight, and BMIs 30 and above indicate obesity, meaning the average U.S. woman falls just shy of having obesity.

 Average Waist Circumference

 In the United States, the average woman's waist circumference is 37.5 inches, according to the CDC.
 The National Heart, Lung and Blood Institute reports that women with waist circumferences greater than 35 inches have higher risks for developing type-2 diabetes and heart disease.

 Desirable Body Weights